 Taiwanese SBT seasonal targeting vessels only operate in the IOTC area, bycatch vessels operate in the IOTC, ICCAT and WCPFC area.
-It is mandatory that fishers shall comply with the resolutions/recommendations adopted by all prementioned RFMOs.
+It is mandatory for fishers to comply with the resolutions/recommendations adopted by all prementioned RFMOs.

 • WCPFC, when fishing within WCPFC's Convention Area: